mongodb/specifications/source/max-staleness/max-staleness.rst

 Future feature to support server-side configuration
 ---------------------------------------------------

-For this spec, we chose to control maxStalenessMS in client code.
+For this spec, we chose to control maxStalenessSeconds in client code.
 A future spec could allow database administrators to configure from the server side how much replication lag makes a secondary too stale to read from.
 (See `Server-side Configuration`_ above.)
 This could be implemented atop the current feature: if a server communicates is staleness configuration in its ismaster response like::

-    { ismaster: true, maxStalenessMS: 30000 }
+    { ismaster: true, maxStalenessSeconds: 30 }

-... then a future client can use the value from the server as its default maxStalenessMS when there is no client-side setting.
+... then a future client can use the value from the server as its default maxStalenessSeconds when there is no client-side setting.

 Changes
 =======

-2016-09-29: Specify "no max staleness" in the URI with "maxStalenessMS=-1" instead of "maxStalenessMS=0".
+2016-09-29: Specify "no max staleness" in the URI with "maxStalenessSeconds=-1" instead of "maxStalenessSeconds=0".
+2016-10-24: Rename option from "maxStalenessMS" to "maxStalenessSeconds".